thijsdb3/the-judge/README.md

 # ⚖️ The Judge

 A website for the yet-unpublished social deduction game **The Judge**.
+The game has been **successfully playtested multiple times online**, and all core mechanics are implemented.

+🚧 **Note:** While the game is fully playable, the user experience (UX) still needs polish to make the interface more intuitive.
 ---

 ## 🎮 About the Game